-1. The government has a key role to play in stimulating demand and ensuring that UK producers benefit from opportunities afforded by major developments.

-2. The government should use its procurement power to ensure that it sources from UK industry.
-For example, UK steel should be used in major infrastructure projects, including the HS2 project.
+1. The government has a key role to play in stimulating demand and ensuring that UK producers benefit from opportunities afforded by this crisis.
+The government should use its procurement power to ensure that it sources from UK industry.
+For example, British steel should be used in major infrastructure projects.

-Local expertise and R&D
+Local Expertise and R&D

-1. R&D spending is particularly significant at promoting growth and the government is well placed to create innovation.
+2. R&D spending is particularly significant at promoting growth and the government is well placed to create innovation.
 The government should consider allocating funding for specific challenges that invite entrepreneurial responses.
 It should also allow regions or local areas to specialise in an industry, and offer local authorities grants to support the development of entrepreneurial hubs.